rodrimati1992/abi_stable_crates/readme.md

 You can't add variants to enums with fields in the `interface crate` in minor versions.

-Adding a variant in a minor version is a breaking change, since `implementation crates` have to be usable with  previous minor versions of the `interface crate`, meaning that if it returns an enum in the interface it cannot add variants because it would break users of previous `interface crates` at runtime.
+Adding a variant to an enum with fields in a minor version is a breaking change, since `implementation crates` have to be usable with  previous minor versions of the `interface crate`.
+If the `implementation crate` returns an enum in the interface it cannot add variants because it would break users of previous `interface crates` at runtime.

 Using unions to solve this does not currently work since they don't work with non-Copy types,